mother-of-all-self-hosting/ansible-role-cinny/docs/configuring-cinny.md

 SPDX-FileCopyrightText: 2023 Julian-Samuel Gebühr
 SPDX-FileCopyrightText: 2023 Pierre 'McFly' Marty
 SPDX-FileCopyrightText: 2024 Thomas Miceli
-SPDX-FileCopyrightText: 2024, 2025 Suguru Hirahara
+SPDX-FileCopyrightText: 2024-2026 Suguru Hirahara

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

 # Setting up Cinny

-This is an [Ansible](https://www.ansible.com/) role which installs [Cinny](https://cinny.app/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [Cinny](https://github.com/ajbura/cinny) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-Cinny is a self-hosted, open-source collaborative bookmark manager to collect, organize and archive webpages.
+Cinny is a web client for [Matrix](https://matrix.org/), realtime communication (chat) network.
+It focuses primarily on simple, elegant and secure interface.

-See the project's [documentation](https://docs.cinny.app) to learn what Cinny does and why it might be useful to you.
+See the project's [documentation](https://github.com/cinnyapp/cinny/blob/dev/README.md) to learn what Cinny does and why it might be useful to you.

+>[!NOTE]
+> This role merely enables you to set up the client; To communicate with other people on the Matrix network you need to prepare a Matrix homeserver which this client can connect to.
+While it is still possible to use a public homeserver with the Cinny instance, [this "matrix-docker-ansible-deploy" Ansible playbook](https://github.com/spantaleev/matrix-docker-ansible-deploy/) lets you set up Matrix services from the core ones such as a homeserver to other goodies like "bridges" on your server — it is pretty complete and well maintained.

 ## Adjusting the playbook configuration